LTLA/BiocWorkflow2015/bioC/chipseqDB.md

     ## rowRanges metadata column names(0):
     ## colnames: NULL
     ## colData names(4): bam.files totals ext param

+The default spacing of 50 bp is also used here.
+This may seem inappropriate, given that the windows are only 10 bp.
+However, reads lying in the interval between adjacent windows will still be counted into several windows.
+This is because reads are extended to the value of `frag.len`, which is substantially larger than the 50 bp spacing.
+Again, smaller spacings can be used but will provide little benefit, given that each extended read already overlaps multiple windows.

 ### Normalization for composition biases